Accenture/mercury-nodejs/EXAMPLES.md

 Normally streaming I/O is short lived.
 For example, we use streaming I/O for file upload and download in the REST automation system.

-However, for some very advanced use cases, you can create a stream that never closes provided that there are data flowing continously.
+However, for some very advanced use cases, you can create a stream that never closes provided that there are data flowing continuously.

-To show this feature, please try the "stream-demo" application.
+To see this feature, please try the "stream-demo" application.

 ```
 node stream-demo.js